rexxars/sql-to-graphql/README.md

 [GraphQL](https://facebook.github.io/graphql/) is pretty awesome, but getting started can be difficult - especially if you are unfamiliar with the concepts it introduces.

 `sql-to-graphql` is a command-line utility that can help you get started.
-You give it the credentials to an SQL database (MySQL, PostgreSQL currently) and it will inspect the tables it finds and do the following:
+You give it the credentials to an SQL database (MySQL, PostgreSQL and SQLite currently) and it will inspect the tables it finds and do the following:

 - Generate GraphQL-types for each table (including resolvers)
 - Generate an HTTP-server based on Hapi that accepts GraphQL queries